fluid-project/infusion-docs/src/documents/ModelTransformationAPI.md

     "transform"
     "literalValue"

-Besides these, most transformations have transformations have further reserved words.
+Besides these, most transformations have further reserved words.
 These will be described for each relevant transformation.

 ## Grades of transformations